Fowlart/startup_informer/readme.md

 - ~~Use Spark on Linux to build delta tables from messages~~
 - ~~Add data transformation for reach and informative table structure~~
 - ~~Collect data in star table pattern database(users, messages)~~
-- Use spark ML to label Telegram messages with predefined captions
+- Use spark ML to label Telegram messages with predefined captions( supervised Learning/multiclass classification )
 - Index all messages from telegram to Azure AI search, implement search by key-words from telegram
 - Adjust Linux deployment